mdchad/pomelo-test/README.md

 # Pomelo Technical Test

-This is a Pomelo technical test for the full stack position(front end)
+This is a Pomelo Pay technical test for the full stack position(front end)

 ## Getting Started